tylerpearson/serverless-election-aws/README.md

 ### SQS

 - SQS acts as a queue between a Lambda function triggered by the API Gateway and a Lambda function triggered by messages in the SQS queue.
 This takes advantages of [Lambda's recent integration support for SQS -> Lambda](https://docs.aws.amazon.com/lambda/latest/dg/with-sqs.html).
+More information on how [Lambda scales with SQS is available here](https://docs.aws.amazon.com/en_us/lambda/latest/dg/scaling.html).
 - The queue uses server-side encryption with the KMS CMK.
 This protects against a burst of messages that could overwhelm writes to the DynamoDB table before autoscaling kicks in.
-- Vote updates on the DynamoDB table are idempotent, so the standard queue is used and FIFO isn't required.
+- Vote updates on the DynamoDB table are idempotent, so messages can be safely run more than once with no impact.
 - If the Lambda function is not able to process the message successfully after two attempts, the message is passed to the dead letter queue and would be manually reviewed.
 - The message retention period is set at three days, although due to the Lambda integration, the messages will be processed in near real-time.
 For the dead letter queue, the retention period is the maximum seven days.
 - Visibility timeout is set at the default 30 seconds, which is adequate for the time required for Lambda to update the record in DynamoDB.
-- If the queue is changed to FIFO, [SQS deduping](https://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide/using-messagededuplicationid-property.html) should be done on the messages to prevent multiple votes being cast if there is a delay between a vote being cast and a vote being saved to the database.
-The voter id should be used as the deduplication id.

 ### CloudFront and S3